-Salt Lake City Assault Attorney
+Salt Lake City Assault Defense Attorney

 Simple assault and aggravated assault are both serious criminal charges, particularly the latter.
 Under Utah’s criminal laws, simple assault is a misdemeanor, and aggravated assault is a felony.
 A conviction of either can result in incarceration, expensive fines, and other penalties.
 A conviction can also make it difficult or impossible to own a gun, find a job, and enjoy other privileges and opportunities in life.